dirkschumacher/purescript-picosat/README.md

 # purescript-picosat
-WIP: picosat bindings in purescript
+WIP: picosat bindings in purescript.
+I use this project to learn about purescript.

 ## Example